zyhzsh/S7-Doc/docs/Industry/Realisation/HandoverDocumentation.md

 ## Context

-I have revised the project documentation to ensure ease of project initiation for other team members and future successors.
+I have revised the readme guide to ensure ease of project initiation for other team members and future successors.
+In addition, me and my team have written a reading guide and for the group project check [<u>this</u>](/assets/ClimbTraining.pdf) for the details.

 ## Outcome: The markdown documentation